 - Farmers who are interested in cultivating these varieties will be given the technical know-how of manuring their field organically, treating pests by natural control methods etc.,

-An organic formulation made up of five products of cow Viz., cow dung, urine, milk, curd and ghee is known to induce systemic resistance in plants and hence is a wonderful biological pesticide.
+An organic formulation made up of five products of cow viz., cow dung, urine, milk, curd and ghee is known to induce systemic resistance in plants and hence is a wonderful biological pesticide.
 The molecular mechanism underlying the disease resistance in plants is being unraveled at the centre.
-Research carried at the department of biotechnology, GITAM Institute of technology proved that the formulation upregulated certain genes of the pathogenesis pathway in plants bestowing disease resistance to the plants.
+Research carried out at the Department of Bio-technology, GITAM Institute of Technology has proved that the formulation upregulated certain genes of the pathogenesis pathway in plants bestowing disease resistance on the plants.
 Use of panchagavya can be a sustainable alternative to chemical pesticides.

-Bio-fertilizers are ready to use live formulates of such beneficial microorganisms which on application to seed, root or soil mobilize the availability of nutrients by their biological activity in particular, and help build up the microflora and in turn the soil health in general.
-Various bacterial and fungal biofertilizers are easy to cultivate and the farmers or rural women can be trained to produce these biofertilizers at minimum cost thus increasing the self sufficiency of the group.
-The biofertilizers to be produced could be mixers or Rhizobacteria or Cyanobacteria.
-GITAM centre for integrated rural development aims at training the target groups about the ways and means of biofertilizer production as also spreading the awareness for better utilization of available bofertilizers in their agricultural field.
+Bio-fertilizers are ready to use live formulates of such beneficial micro-organisms which on application to seed, root or soil mobilize the availability of nutrients by their biological activity in particular, and help build up the microflora and in turn the soil health in general.
+Various bacterial and fungal bio-fertilizers are easy to cultivate and the farmers or rural women can be trained to produce these biofertilizers at minimum cost thus increasing the self-sufficiency of the group.
+The bio-fertilizers to be produced could be mixers or Rhizobacteria or Cyanobacteria.
+GITAM Centre for Integrated Rural Development aims at training the target groups about the ways and means of bio-fertilizer production as also spreading the awareness for better utilization of available bio-fertilizers in their agricultural field.